jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/general.md

 1. Allows:

   a.
-Analysis aggregated into a single data set.
+Analysis aggregated into a single data set

   b.
-No arbitrary ranges.
+No arbitrary ranges

   c.
-Reality alined **prioritization**.
+Reality aligned **prioritization**

 ## Adjustment by severity: equivalences